robocup-logistics/gazebo-rcll/README.md

 4. Restart your terminal to make sure the environment variables are set correctly.

 Then you can start gazebo from the terminal.

-## References
-The work is based on [this project](http://www.fawkesrobotics.org/projects/llsf-sim/) where you can find more information and an example how to interface the simulation.